joncodo/RWCodeKata/README.md

 - [ ] Return an error when json is not valid
 - [x] Install rubocop
 - [ ] Add tests but not for crud actions
-- [ ] Try making this with a react front end
 - [ ] Add in some basic styles to make it look better
 - [ ] Hook up CI
 - [ ] Hook this up to heroku for ease of demo